 Dalmatia is the area around the city of Zadar, which has been rapidly developing its tourist offer in the past few years.
 Dalmatia is a part of the Adriatic Sea which boasts the greatest number of islands in Croatia.
 With Kornati islands archipelago, including 89 islands and islets, Dalmatia is already offering a lot to explore.
 There are still Dugi Otok, Ugljan, Kornati, Žut, Murter, Kaprije, Žirje, Zlarin and many more.
 Sakarun/

-The South Adriatic has a group of larger islands with greater numbers of inhabitants.
-There is also a group of islands which are pretty far from the mainland leading them into “isolation”.
-That isolation gave them an opportunity to develop their special way of life, resulting in a very special charm which they are known for.
-Such an island is Vis, which was actually a military island and due to that fact it was completely “separated” from the world and tourists for many years.
-While visiting Vis, be sure to visit a gorgeous bay and Stiniva Beach.
-Lastovo is one of the most remote and inhabited islands in Croatia.
+The South Adriatic boasts a group of larger islands with a greater number of inhabitants.
+There is also a group of islands which are pretty far from the mainland.
+That isolation gave them the opportunity to develop their special way of life, resulting in a very special charm which they are known for.
+One of these islands is Vis, which was actually a military island and due to that fact it was completely “separated” from the world and tourists for many years.
+While visiting Vis, be sure to visit the gorgeous Stiniva Beach.
+Another island is Lastovo - one of the most remote and inhabited islands in Croatia.
 More than 70 % of the island is covered by forests and its natural beauty has remained untouched.
-The island of Mljet needs to be mentioned because of the fact that one part of the island is a national park.
+The island of Mljet needs to be mentioned as well, because of the fact that one part of this island is a national park.

 Some of the most popular islands in this area are Hvar, Brač, Šolta and Korčula.
 Hvar is famous for its crazy nightlife, but the island itself is also very rich in cultural and historical legacy.
-The city of Korčula on the island of Korčula is also known as “small Dubrovnik” and is surely
+The city of Korčula on the island of Korčula is also known as the “small Dubrovnik” and is surely